FrancesCoronel/personal-website-v3/content/about.md

 ### Short

-Frances Coronel is a software engineer specializing in UI development on the Customer Acquisition Team at Slack where her mission is to make your working life simpler, more pleasant and more productive.
+Frances Coronel is a software engineer at Slack and the Co-Director of Techqueria.

 ### First Person Bio